luongquangbmt/EPAR2022/README.md

 ## Program
 Students will attend common lectures, work in groups of five students under our supervision, and presented their progress in the two Friday’s afternoons.

+Friday,  Saturday or Sunday: Arrival in Quy Nhon

 ### Week 1

 Monday morning: Welcome